 - Defended an oppressed Bolivian immigrant facing deportation, asylum was granted in the United States

-- Dual-representation of criminal defendant facing cold-case capital murder charges in Alabama, simultaneous with ongoing effort to exonerate him for a wrongful attempted-murder conviction in Virginia (co-counsel with Mid-Atlantic Innocence Project)
+- Served as lead counsel in at least 10 cases of potential wrongful conviction, including dual-representation of criminal defendant facing cold-case capital murder charges in Alabama, simultaneous with ongoing effort to exonerate him for a wrongful attempted-murder conviction in Virginia, argued twice before the Virginia Supreme Court (co-counsel with Mid-Atlantic Innocence Project)

 The Accad & Koka Report - Ep.
 59